Death in service pension information exchange

 This provides us with a notional pensionable pay figure to assess death grant and survivors’ pension.
 The annual assumed pensionable pay for a death grant is calculated as the average of the pensionable pay for the member for the three months (or 12 weeks if weekly paid), starting with the pay period before the one in which the death occurred.

-This average figure is then grossed up to an annual rate and, when the employer policy provides, any regular lump-sum payment from the previous 12 months is added in.
+This average figure is then grossed up to an annual rate, and when the employer policy provides it, any regular lump-sum payment from the previous 12 months is added.

 It is essential you use the death in service notification form to tell us of this AAPP, you cannot use the MARS return to pass on this information.